 If I say that Leicester City won the F.A.
 Cup last year, is this simply wrong or does this carry some deeper truth that Leicester did somehow win the Cup, despite all evidence pointing towards them having been knocked out by Chelsea in a 6th round replay?

 To be fair to Douglas Murray I can sort of imagine what he is getting at.
 I suspect his ‘deeper truth’ is the human desire for ultimate purpose and transcendence.
-Many people feel this psychological urge but presently have only religions as a way to satisfy it.
-Religious stories flesh out some important garin of truth in the same way that films about real life events or people say at the beginning that they are ‘based on fact’, which means that 99% of what we are about to see has been dreamt up by the screen writer but that this is necessary if we are to get some sense of the invisible diamond at the heart of the story.
+Many people feel this psychological urge but at present only religions can satisfy it.
+Religious stories flesh out some important grain of truth in the same way that films ‘based on fact’ flesh out real events and the lives of real people.
+This often means that 90% of what we see on screen has been dreamt up by the screen writer but that this is necessary if we are to get some sense of the diamond at the heart of the story.

 I think Douglas Murray feels that almost any belief, no matter how irrational, is preferable to the nihilistic and purposeless lives lived by some people in today’s godless societies.
-He feels that most of us need consolation and meaning in our lives and while reflecting on the ages of human history and the scale of universe might do it for some people, others are left cold both by what they see through the Hubble Telescope and by what they see on their TVs: the X-Factor.
-These people who have a need for ‘something more’ have only religion to fall back on.
-For this they are jeered at the New Atheists.
+He feels that most of us need consolation and meaning in our lives and while reflecting on the vast sweep of human history and the scale of the universe might fill some people with awe, others are left cold by such things.
+These people need ‘something more’ but at the moment only implausible religion fills that niche.
+Wanting even more meaning in life than there already is is an idea jeered at by the New Atheists.

-Unfortunately New Age spirituality is no help since it has none of the gravitas of church ceremonies which help to convey a sense of something serious, ancestral and shared being handed down from generation to generation.
+Unfortunately New Age spirituality is no help either since it has none of the gravitas of church ceremonies which help to convey a sense of ‘the tragic sense of life’.
+Nor is there any sense of anything being passed down the generations or a shared experience.
 If you are unmoved by the alleged glories of science and can’t bring yourself to believe the clear fabrications of Bronze Age religions then you are left facing the cold, uncaring, purposeless universe.
 Murray suggests that until atheists can come up with a good way of satisfying the human need for meaning they should shut up and stop mocking religion.

 I have some sympathy with these views and I agree that there is something rotten in the way some godless people live today.
-Even so, I would like to continue my football analogy.
+Even so, I would like to return to my football analogy.
 Okay, so Leicester City didn’t really win the F.A.
-Cup last year but since Leicester fans feel sad at this, where is the harm in letting them pretend that their team did win it?
+Cup last year but since Leicester fans feel sad about this, where is the harm in them pretending that their team did win it?
 Until atheists come up with a better way of consoling Leicester fans for their team’s poor performance they should shut up and stop mocking them.

 I don’t think most people mind football fans or the religious indulging in a little wishful thinking.
 We just don’t want these fantasies taught as truth in public places.
 What Leicester fans or Christians believe in the privacy of their own heads is up to them.